cargodog/sorcerer/examples/enchantments.md

 # 📖 Book of Enchantments

-A collection of example spells to cast through your apprentices.
+A collection of example spells to cast through your agents.

 ## Basic Incantations